Crematogaster: Trail-laying

-Acrobat ants lay scent trails for many different reasons - communication, recruitment of workers, etc. The scents originate in the tibial gland and are secreted from the gaster of the ants.
+Cocktail ants lay scent trails for many different reasons - communication, recruitment of workers, etc. The scents originate in the tibial gland and are secreted from the gaster of the ants.
 The gaster never actually touches the surface of what the ant is leaving the scent on.
 When laying a scent trail, the ants will typically lift their abdomen sharply upward then bend it forward.

 One practical use for trail laying is to mark the path toward food.
 The ants often find a food source requiring them to make multiple trips to the nest or shelter.
 To keep track of space, a scent is useful.
 Another significant use of a scent is to recruit other workers.
 This is actually helpful in a number of scenarios.
 It can increase efficiency when a food source is located and needs to be brought back to the nest.
-It can also be helpful in recruiting assistance during an attack on one of the acrobat ants' plant shelters.
+It can also be helpful in recruiting assistance during an attack on one of the cocktail ants' plant shelters.